 Figure 11 illustrates the role of ice dynamic changes in our projections.
-We have calculated the mean dynamic contribution as the residual of the local mass change and the integrated SMB anomaly (Figure 11a) and the corresponding standard deviation (Figure 11b) for the ISM ensemble.
+We have calculated the mean dynamic contribution as the residual of the local mass change and the integrated SMB anomaly (Fig. 11a) as well as the corresponding standard deviation (Fig. 11b) for the ISM ensemble.
 Note that this diagnostic includes all ice thickness changes that are not explicitly related to SMB changes.
-The dynamic contribution (Figure 11a) shows large negative values in places where the retreat parameterisation has removed ice at the margins and from connected inland regions that have been thinning in response (which is therefore not explained by SMB changes).
+The dynamic contribution (Fig. 11a) shows large negative values in places where the retreat parameterization has removed ice at the margins and from connected inland regions that have been thinning in response (which is therefore not explained by SMB changes).
 A region of positive dynamic contribution is visible in the land-terminated ablation zones around Greenland, where the negative SMB anomaly steepens the margins, which is compensated by dynamic thickening (Huybrechts and deWolde, 1999).
 Further inland, the corresponding upstream thinning is visible as a negative dynamic signal.
-Largest differences between models are located in regions of tidewater glacier retreat, where the amount of ice available for calving varies between models due to inaccuracies in the initial state.
+The largest differences between models are located in regions of tidewater glacier retreat, where the amount of ice available for calving varies between models due to inaccuracies in the initial state.